nullhack/pyproj/README.md

 # PyProj

-This project is made to be clean, simple to use and make even the simplest `Hello World` production ready code.
+This project is made to be clean, simple to use and make the simplest `Hello World` ready for production.
-To achieve this, I stand on the shoulder of giants by using, modifying and creating code from multiple [sources](#aknowledgement) and projects that are successful, put together into a cookiecutter project ready to be used.
+To achieve this, I stand on the shoulder of giants using, modifying and creating code from multiple [sources](#acknowledgement) and projects, into a cookiecutter project ready to be used.

 ---